finneyj2/Final-Project/README.md

 to separate by semicolon, [0] = Customer name,
 [1] = userID/username, [2] = accountID, [3] =
 password, [4] = snn.

-#Running & Testing The Program:
+#Running & Testing The Program

 To run the program, open your terminal in the src folder of the Atm repository.
 Compile the program with javac Atm.java(this is where the